Gallie83/PP3-Python/README.md

     * The player is then asked to choose the difficulty they would like to play on, this determines how many shots the player will be allowed to take while looking for the 4 hidden ships.
 The player is then asked to give a coordinate to shoot at in the form of A3.
 A message then appears informing the player whether they missed or hit a battleship.

-    *The board is then updated and printed to the console showing where the player shot.
+    * The board is then updated and printed to the console showing where the player shot.
 An exclamation mark "!"  reveals where a player shot and missed, and an "X" shows where they hit a ship.
 They player is then shown how many shots they have left and is asked to shoot again.

-    *Once the player either wins or runs out of lives, a winning or losing message appears and asks if they would like to play again.
+    * Once the player either wins or runs out of lives, a winning or losing message appears and asks if they would like to play again.

   * ## Future Features

     * An input at the beginning asking what size of board the player would like to play on.
     * Mulitple lengths of ship that would be placed both horizontally and vertically on the board.
     * A score counter, keeping track of how many games the player has lost or won.
+    * The board shows where the remaining ships are if player loses the game.

 [Back to top](<#contents>)